Subelliptic pseudo-differential operators and Fourier integral operators on compact Lie groups: Subelliptic pseudo-differential operators

 \item[E.] $a\in {S}^{m,\mathcal{L}}_{\rho,\delta}(G\times \widehat{G}).$ \end{itemize} \end{corollary} \begin{remark} We will prove an analogy of Theorem \ref{cor} for arbitrary graded Lie groups in Theorem \ref{corgraded} extending Theorem 5.5.20 of \cite{FischerRuzhanskyBook}.
 For this we will use the same approach that in the proof of Theorem \ref{cor}. \end{remark}

-To study, for example, the classification of negative powers of sueblliptic operators we need to study the inversion of symbols in the (dilated) subelliptic H\"ormander classes.
+To study, for example, the classification of negative powers of subelliptic operators we need to study the inversion of symbols in the (dilated) subelliptic H\"ormander classes.
 So, we have the following theorem.

 \begin{theorem} Let $m\in \mathbb{R},$ and let $0\leqslant \delta<\rho\leqslant \kappa.$ Let $a=a(x,\xi)\in \mathscr{S}^{m,\mathcal{L}}_{\rho,\delta}(G).$ Assume also that $a(x,\xi)$ is invertible for every $(x,[\xi])\in G\times\widehat{G},$ and satisfies Then, $a^{-1}:=a(x,\xi)^{-1}\in \mathscr{S}^{-m,\mathcal{L}}_{\rho,\delta}(G).$ \end{theorem} \begin{proof} Let us estimate $\partial^{(\beta)}_{X_i}a^{-1}$ first.
 Suppose we have proved that